 Absolutely nothing he could do about the two moments of class from Etherington and Jones and was otherwise largely untested.

-Solid game that saw him eagerly to push forward.
+Solid game that saw him eager to push forward.
 Comfy on the ball without ever really being hassled too much.

 Had his day made much easier by a Bale who was willing to get at his full-back at every opportunity.
 Defensively, he was threatened in glimpses by Pennant without ever being too worried.